Noiredd/PEGAS/docs/tutorial.md

 Note that if you revert flight while controls are locked by kOS, the attempt to lock them again (in the new flight) will result in `object reference not set` error.
 When that happens you will have to leave and reenter the vehicle view.
 For experiments involving PEGAS, it's best to `ABORT` flight using the standard action group (hit backspace) before you revert.

+### Note for kOS beginners
+First, let's assume your KSP install folder is `KSP\` (this is where `GameData`, `Resources` and other folders reside). kOS folder is in `KSP\Ships\Script\` - that is where you should put all PEGAS files.
+Optionally, you can create a subfolder `boot` in there, if you want to use the [boot files](http://ksp-kos.github.io/KOS_DOC/general/volumes.html#special-handling-of-files-in-the-boot-directory) functionality of kOS, which I recommend.

+In order to follow with this tutorial, I recommend starting with a new, empty script in `KSP\Ships\Script\` - let's call it `myVehicle.ks`.
+In this script, you go with points 1-3 from the [summary](#summary) - a good reference for that is any of the example [boot files](../kOS/boot).
+If you did everything right so far, `myVehicle.ks` should contain **three** global variables: `vehicle`, `controls`, and `sequence`.
+Now create a new empty script, let's say `myMission.ks`.
+In there, perform the 4th step: declare your `mission`; here are some [examples](../examples/) how to do that.

+Now you are ready to fly.
+Recheck your staging sequence and put your vehicle on the launchpad.
+Open the kOS terminal and type `SWITCH TO 0.` in order to be able to load the files you've just prepared.
+`RUN myVehicle.` loads your vehicle definition - alternatively, you could use that script as a bootfile, to get to that point automatically.
+`RUN myMission.` loads your mission definition.
+As the last thing, `RUN pegas.` - if you did everything right, after a while of loading you should see the PEGAS interface with a countdown.
+If you forgot to specify some of the variables, PEGAS will notice that and crash on purpose (leaving an error message that should tell you what was missing).
+If however you made some mistakes... there are very few safety checks, and PEGAS assumes that everything you did, you did on purpose.